| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 salt is a two-character string chosen from the set [a-zA-Z0-9./].
 This string is used to perturb the algorithm in one of 4096 different ways.

-See the man pages for crypt(3)
+See the man pages for crypt(3).

 (crypt "my-secret-password" "joe") => "jonhWNi0AD56g" |

-Calculate digest using md5
+Calculate digest using md5 algorithm.
+Return 16-byte long

 byte string.
 Optional start and end parameters may be